charles-waite/WALL-Env-idf/README.md

 threaddiag
 ```

-`decom` removes Matter fabrics and schedules a reboot so stale operational sessions and discovery state are cleared.
+`decom` and `decommission` removes Matter fabrics and schedules a reboot so stale operational sessions and discovery state are cleared.

----

-## 🔄 OTA and Release Packaging
+## 🔄 OTA Update and Release Packaging

-The current partition table uses dual OTA slots on 4 MB ESP32-C6 modules:
+The current partition table uses dual OTA slots on 4 MB ESP32-C6 modules and is the same for both the XIAO and generic Supermini Boards:

 ```text
 ota_0: 0x20000,  0x1E0000